2 Thessalonians 2

 6And now ye know what withholdeth that he might be revealed in his time.

 Paul speaks of "what withholdeth" - that which restrains or holds back the revelation of the lawless one.
 The Thessalonians apparently knew what this was (Paul had told them).
 We do not.
 Throughout church history, interpreters have guessed: the Holy Spirit, the church, human government, divine order itself.
-The point is not to guess correctly but to trust: God has a limit on how far lawlessness can go.
+The point is to trust: God has a limit on how far lawlessness can go.
 The restraint will be removed "in his time" - God's time, not the lawless one's.

-Even now, lawlessness is at work.
-It is not dormant or future alone; it is active in the world.
-But it is held in check by God's restraint.
+Even now, lawlessness is at work in the world - held in check by God's restraint, but active nonetheless.
 When that restraint is removed, full rebellion will be revealed.
 Until then, you live in the space between - lawlessness working, but not unopposed; the future coming, but not yet arrived.

-The restrainer will be "taken out of the way" - removed by God's action, not by the lawless one's power.
-And then the full reversal: the Wicked one is "consumed" and "destroyed" not by human power but by Christ.
+The restrainer will be "taken out of the way" - removed by God's action.
+And then the full reversal: the Wicked one is "consumed" and "destroyed" by Christ Himself.
 The phrase "spirit of his mouth" echoes Isaiah 11:4, where the Messiah slays the wicked "with the breath of his lips."
 This is Christ's parousia as final judgment.

 2 Thessalonians 2:8Whom the Lord Shall Consume

 The lawless one is not given a name - only a title: "that Wicked."
-When Christ comes, this figure is simply unmade.
-Not through a battle with weapons, not through human effort, but through Christ's very presence.
+When Christ comes, this figure is simply unmade - by Christ's very presence.
 The "spirit of his mouth" and "brightness of his coming" are Christ's parousia itself.
 His return is simultaneously the judgment.
 Light and darkness cannot coexist.

 2 Thessalonians 2:9-10Signs and Lying Wonders

 The lawless one does not appear through falsehood alone.
 He comes with "power and signs and lying wonders."
 That is, he will perform acts that look miraculous but are deceptive.
 The Greek word for "wonders" is terasa - signs that astonish, that seem to verify a claim.
 But they are lies - they confirm what is false.
-This is not magic; it is counterfeit spiritual authority.
-Satan has real power to perform signs; he uses them to lead astray.
+Counterfeit spiritual authority: Satan has real power to perform signs and uses them to lead astray.

 10And with all deceivableness of unrighteousness in them that perish; because they received not the love of the truth, that they might be saved.

-The decisive factor is not the wonder itself but the heart of the one who encounters it.
-Those who "perish" do so because they "received not the love of the truth2."
-Not mere knowledge of truth, but love for it.
-This is the interior condition Paul addresses.
+The decisive factor is the heart of the one who encounters the wonder.
+Those who "perish" do so because they "received not the love of the truth."
+Paul is after love for truth, an interior condition deeper than mere knowledge.
 If you love the truth - if you prize it, seek it, test all things against it - you will not be deceived.
-If you love comfort more than truth, if you prefer the wonder to the Word, you are vulnerable.
+Preferring comfort to truth, or the wonder to the Word, leaves you vulnerable.

 2 Thessalonians 2:11-12God Sends a Strong Delusion